Profzubbyd/66DaysofData/README.md

 - Today, I studied stationary stochastic processes using R.
 - Stationarity happens when the mean, variance and auto covariance functions are all independent of time.
 Working with stationary processes helps a lot as it makes the model prediction process much easier.
 - I also explored some white noise process, moving average process and random walk processes to check their behaviour and if they are stationary.

+### Day 31
+- Took things slow today.
+Listened to a Data Skeptic Podcast Episode on "Automatic Summarization".
+It was a really informative episode.
+We explored what makes a good summary?
+Is the data provided sufficient?
+Are the old methods we use to get text summaries really the best?
+I've found out that Data Science is more about asking the right questions.